 Supreme Court puts sedition law on hold, says those charged can seek bail

-A bench led by the chief justice asked the Centre not to file new cases until the government completes its review of Section 124A.
+A bench led by the chief justice asked the Centre not to file new cases until the government completes its review of the colonial-era law.

-In a landmark judgement, the Supreme Court on Wednesday stayed the sedition law and directed the Centre to not file any new cases under the law till its provisions are re-examined, Live Law reported.
+In a landmark development, the Supreme Court on Wednesday put the colonial-era sedition law in abeyance and requested the Centre to not file any new cases invoking sedition charges till its provisions are re-examined, Live Law reported.

 “We hope and trust Centre and State refrain from registering any FIRs [first information reports] invoking Section 124A Indian Penal Code,” the court said.
 “It will be appropriate not to use this provision of law till further re-examination is over.”